Skip to main content

 ARIA Collab (ARIA)

-A series of immersive, week-long recording sessions in state-of-the-art studios, ARIA Collab will select five Australian artists per program to collaborate with some of the most innovative figures in modern music production, with the goal of creating and releasing export-ready, cross-border hits.
+A series of immersive, week-long recording sessions in state-of-the-art studios, ARIA Collab selected ten Australian artists to collaborate with WondaGurl and Tommy Brown, some of the most innovative figures in modern music production, with the goal of creating and releasing export-ready, cross-border hits.

 Arts Projects for Individuals and Groups (APIG) (Creative Australia)